 |

-Pricing: Deputy offers plans starting from approximately $6 per user per month for scheduling, with higher tiers for time and attendance features.
-Enterprise custom pricing is available.
+Pricing: Deputy offers plans starting at around AUD $6.75–$10 per user per month for scheduling, with higher tiers and add-ons for time, attendance, and payroll.
+Enterprise pricing is available on request.

 Suitable for: Shift-based workplaces that rely on rostering, timesheets, and award-aware scheduling.